 Where the story goes?

-With so many years of history, from the Generation 1 cartoon by Simon Furman comics and even up to the present with the Transformers: Prime Animated Series, is difficult to avoid drawing the source material somehow.
+With so many years of history, from the Generation 1 cartoon by Simon Furman comics and even up to the present with the Transformers Prime Animated Series, it is difficult to avoid drawing the source of some material form.
 With Megatron "gone", and Starscream is also out of action, where is the next big threat will come?

-For me, the Insecticons were among the robots coolest and scariest in the G1 comics.
-Bombshell (modeled after a rhinoceros beetle Japanese), was my favorite, with its frightening ability to control the minds of humans and other Transformers.
-If you are looking for some antagonists movie Transformers in the future, an invasion of insectoid robots is certainly the way to go.
+For me, the Insecticons were among the coolest and scariest robots in comics G1.
+Bombshell (modeled after a rhinoceros beetle Japanese), was my favorite, with its frightening ability to control the minds of human beings and other Transformers.
+If you're looking for some antagonists for a movie of Transformers in the future, an invasion of insectoid robots is certainly the way to go.